sakuramomo1005/Bill-Calculator/README.md

 # Bill-Calculator
-An semi auto codes for my roommates to calculate our monthly bills
+A semi auto codes for my roommates to calculate our monthly bills.

+This is the first version.

+I am trying to make it more automatic